-Revised Common Lectionary Sundays and Principle Festivals
+Revised Common Lectionary Sundays and Principal Festivals

 This lectionary provides a three-year series of readings for Sunday starting with the season of Advent, four weeks before Christmas Day.
 For each Sunday and festival, three readings and a psalm are suggested and include: a Gospel reading, an Old Testament reading, and a New Testament reading.
 The lectionary is a work of The Consultation on Common Texts, an ecumenical consultation of liturgical scholars and denominational representatives from the United States and Canada, who produce liturgical texts for use in common by North American Christian Churches.